Welcome to the “Complete Guide to Selling Your House For Sale by Owner” (FSBO) in Maryland in 2021!

 SELLING FSBO: THE BOTTOM LINE…

-The same research all shows that 95% of the people who TRY to represent themselves will TRY it only for a certain period of time.
+- The same research all shows that 95% of the people who try to represent themselves will try it only for a certain period of time.
 WHY?
 Because they realize the process is extremely overwhelming and they need help.